 Saxo Trading Platform Review – Conclusion

 In conclusion, the Saxo trading platform is one of the most reliable and safe trading platforms for UK investors, and it also contains among the largest variety of asset classes to trade on.
 Their trading platform and its functionalities are almost unparalleled in the industry, and it also has low spreads and fees on the trading of stocks and forex pairs.
 All in all, Saxo is definitely a strong option to consider for your trading needs in the UK.

 An alternative to trading through the Saxo trading platform is to trade via eToro.
 It is one of the largest social trading platforms in the world, and it provides traders with access to over 2400 markets and instruments.
 In addition to this, the platform also allows you to trade cryptocurrencies, stocks, indices, ETFs, and commodities at no commissions and very competitive spreads. eToro is regulated by agencies all over the world, and it has over 15 million users on its platform.

-There are two main reasons why eToro is considered to be one of the best platforms in the world for stock trading.
+There are two main reasons why eToro is considered to be a suitable platform for stock trading.
 The first reason is their platform, which has been designed like a social media platform o make it easy for beginner traders to navigate it.
 They also offer a demo account and tutorials for you to be able to familiarise yourself with the platform before you begin trading.
 The second reason is their social trading tools.
 In addition to being able to see what other traders think about a particular stock, eToro also gives you the copy trading option to copy other more experienced traders and profit from their expertise.